microsoftgraph/group-membership-management/README.md

         8. Click continue.
         9. You will be presented with the "Review your pipeline YAML" screen.
 Locate and click on the "Variables" button on the top right side of your screen.
 We need to create the variables used by the pipeline.

+               location - This is your Azure location where the resources are going to be created.

                tenantId - This is your Azure Active Directory tenant Id, where GMM Azure resources were created.

                keyVaultReaders_prod - This is a list of service principals that will have access to the keyvaults in production environment. i.e. your own Azure user id, an Azure group id.